HDFGroup/hdf5_plugins/README.md

 if the filters become unmaintained, enough information can be found here to decode the data in the file, even if that would require more effort, such as having to adapt code that hasn't been maintained in a long time.

+This repository only contains information about compression plugins.
+VFDs and VOL connectors are not maintained here.

 The HDF Group is the developer, maintainer, and steward of HDF5 software.
 Find more information about The HDF Group, the HDF5 Community, and other HDF5 software projects,